agiwave/GPTArena/README.md

 # GPTWave
 [中文](README_zh.md)

 A envirenment to learn those GPTs all in theory and practice.
-This is not a basic introduce about GPTs, I just try to summarize the key point in most of models and understanding it need some backgroud knowledges.
+This is not a basic introduction about GPTs, I just try to summarize the key point in most of models and understanding it need some backgroud knowledges.

 ## A typical training result is sth like this below